 During a loop failure condition, the state of the channel's output can be selected as CALL in the Fail-Safe mode of operation or NO CALL in the Fail-Secure mode of operation.
 Fail-Safe operation during a loop failure is the standard operation for intersection control.
 Fail-Secure operation during a loop failure is typically used for incident detection systems for freeway management.
-The Fail-Secure selection also selects Fast Response for very accurate speed and occupancy measurements (See Section 3.4 for actual detection levels and response times for each sensitivity level.)
+The Fail-Secure selection also selects fast response for very accurate speed and occupancy measurements (see Response Time in Section 3.3).

-NOTE: Changing the Fail-Safe / Fail-Secure switch setting of an individual channel will reset that channel.
+NOTE: Changing the Fail-Safe / Fail-Secure switch setting of an individual channel will RESET that channel.